 Examples of LRL

-- Failure Swing at Highs: If the price fails to break a previous swing high in a downtrend, it forms a failed swing high
+- Failure Swing at Highs: If the price fails to break a previous high in a downtrend, a failed swing high;

-- Failure Swing at Lows: In an uptrend, if the price fails to break a previous swing low, it forms a failed swing low
+- Failure Swing at Lows: In an uptrend, if the price fails to break a previous low, a failed swing low.

 High-Resistance Liquidity (HRL)